dotnet/EntityFramework.Docs/docs/getting-started/full-dotnet.rst

-.. include:: /stub-topic.txt

 Getting Started on Full .NET (Console, WinForms, WPF, etc.)
 ===========================================================

-In this walkthrough, you will build a console application that performs basic data access using Entity Framework.
+In this walkthrough, you will build a console application that performs basic data access against a Microsoft SQL Server database using Entity Framework.

 In this article:
 	- `Ensure NuGet 2.8.6 or later`_